Claudia Islas: Biography

 She sold her jewelry because she fell into poverty.

 Controversies

-After the death of Juan Gabriel in 2016, the actress Carmen Salinas revealed that he would have confessed to his son Pedro Plascencia Salinas —who was Juan Gabriel's musician— that Claudia Islas would have been the person who accused him of theft after a party at his house in 1969.
-The fact caused Juan Gabriel to remain imprisoned for 18 months in the Lecumberri Palace.
-In life, Juan Gabriel never revealed the name of the person who had accused him.
-The actress denied the accusations.
+After the death of Juan Gabriel in 2016, the actress Carmen Salinas revealed that he confessed to her son Pedro Plascencia Salinas—who was Gabriel’s pianist for over twenty years—that Claudia Islas was the person who accused him of theft after a party at her house in 1969.
+These charges caused Juan Gabriel to be imprisoned for 18 months in the Lecumberri Palace.
+Juan Gabriel himself never publicly revealed the name of the person who had accused him.
+Islas denied the accusations.